 History of the Brussels Griffon

 The breed was brought into the limelight when Queen Marie Henriette of Belgium began breeding them and showing them.
-This led to them being exported to England and the United States.
+This led to their exportation to England and the United States.
 The Brussels griffon was first recognized by the American Kennel Club (AKC) in 1910.
 However, they almost disappeared in Europe due to the two World Wars and they remain fairly rare.
 Though they are no longer needed as workers, they have become known as wonderful companions.

 Brussels Griffon Care

-The smooth coat Brussels griffon requires little more than routine grooming with brushing twice a week, but you will have to expect some shedding.
-The rough coat variety sheds much less and needs to be brushed twice a week, but will also need to have the coat hand stripped every three to four months.
-If your dog is of the rough coat variety, you may want to have him kept in the schnauzer clip to avoid the need for stripping.
+The smooth coat Brussels griffon requires little more than routine grooming with brushing twice a week, but you can expect some shedding.
+The rough coat variety sheds much less, but will also need to have the coat hand stripped every three to four months.
+If your dog is of the rough coat variety, you may want to keep it in the schnauzer clip to avoid the need for stripping.
 Many groomers no longer do stripping, which is a chore and can be uncomfortable for the dog.

 The Brussels griffon is a smart little dog, and therefore quite receptive to training.
-Like many small dogs, this breed may possess a feisty streak and be stubborn.
+Like many small dogs, this breed may possess a feisty streak and it can be stubborn.
 Firm, consistent training can help your Brussels griffon become obedient and attentive.
-One aspect of training is in teaching your griff to stop barking after giving you an alert.
+One aspect of training is to teach your griff to stop barking after giving you an alert.
 They are attentive watchdogs but need to learn that command so as not to become problem barkers.